Archiviert.

 Dozenten 7

-Dr. Arnett is currently an Assistant Professor in the Department of Orthodontics at Loma Linda University; a Clinical Assistant Professor at USC; a Senior Lecturer in Oral and Maxillofacial Surgery at UCLA; a Clinical Professor in the Department of Oral and Maxillofacial Surgery at the University of Texas Health Science Center at San Antonio; and a visiting professor at the Universidad del Desarrollo School of Dentistry in Santiago, Chile.
+International authority on orthognathic surgery having lectured extensively worldwide.
+Academic appointments at multiple prestigious institutions: Assistant Professor in Department of Orthodontics at Loma Linda University; Clinical Assistant Professor at USC School of Dentistry; Senior Lecturer in Oral and Maxillofacial Surgery at UCLA School of Dentistry; Clinical Professor in Department of Oral and Maxillofacial Surgery at University of Texas Health Science Center at San Antonio; Visiting Professor at Universidad del Desarrollo School of Dentistry, Santiago, Chile.

 OHI-S is the world's leading educational platform for dentists worldwide!